This post contains affiliate links. Read the full disclosure here.

 I make some form of shortbread cookies every year – but not just around the holidays and Christmas!
 My strawberry shortbread cookies are a regular staple in the summer and lemon shortbread cookies are just as perfect for year-round baking!

-- These cookies are perfectly buttery and soft without the use of any dairy ingredients, but can also be made using dairy butter and dairy milk if you aren’t following a vegan diet.
+• These lemon shortbread cookies are perfectly buttery and soft without the use of any dairy ingredients, but can also be made using dairy butter and dairy milk if you aren’t following a vegan diet.

 Ingredients Needed

-- Vegan Butter: softened vegan butter is a key ingredient in this shortbread!
+• Vegan Butter: softened vegan butter is a key ingredient in this lemon shortbread!
 You can use regular butter if you are not vegan.

 Step By Step Instructions